Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 0

-The current design of Mojo does not support the use of global variables inside functions, except for main (tes() works) ?? see https://github.com/modularml/mojo/discussions/448)
+The current design of Mojo does not support the use of global variables inside functions, except for main (see https://github.com/modularml/mojo/discussions/448)

 Also alias is heavily used at the global level (see § 4.4).

+### 3.8.5 Variable addresses
+(??
+Include images for the pointers)
 Mojo variables are much more like C variables than like Python variables: a name in Mojo is attached to an object.

 See `variable_addresses.mojo`: